flastar-fr/FlaPU2Engine/README.md

 For ports that only needs to be triggered you can just pass no register with ``PST`` instruction, and it will be triggered.
 Even if you pass a register that has a value of 0 it will be triggered (might change later).

 You can check the complete example on ports [here](#example-using-all-ports)

+### Interrupts
+The interrupt system is very simple.
+The engine has an Interrupt Vector Table (IVT) of 255 interrupts (so the max amount of interrupts) and each index correspond to an address for the ISR.
+Instructions for interrupts varies a bit from the ISA.
+The ``IST`` instruction used as ``IST <interrupt code (immediate value)> <ISR address (immediate value)>`` is used to store the ISR address in the IVT.
+The ``INT`` instruction used as ``INT <interrupt code (immediate value)>`` trigger an interrupt.

+At the end of your ISR code you have to put the ``IRT`` instruction which tells the engine to pop from the address stack exactly like a ``RET`` instruction after being ``CAL``.
+What is the point of ``IRT`` instruction then ?
+The ``IRT`` instruction also sets the flag for instructions to be triggerable as enabled because ``INT`` one deactivate the flag.
+A flag deactivated means that no interrupts can be triggered.

+The interrupt with the code 0 is reserved for the timer interrupt.
+This interrupt is thrown once every x ms where x can be found in [this file](src/config_hardware.hpp) (might change to be editable later).
+If this interrupt is called during when the interrupt flag is false it will just be avoided.

+I ugely recommend you to check out [my example](#complete-example-with-interrupts) before trying to using interrupts.

 ### Extra information
 Comments are only singleline and start with a ``#``.